View the current weather for the Toroweap/Tuweep area.

 (2 pages 102kb PDF file)

-Tuweep sits at an elevation of 4600 feet (1400 m) on a landform known as the Esplanade which forms a flat shelf situated about halfway between the coniferous forests of the North Rim and the hot canyon bottom.
+Tuweep sits at an elevation of 4500ft /1400m on a landform known as the Esplanade which forms a flat shelf situated about halfway between the coniferous forests of the North Rim and the hot canyon bottom.
 This is a high desert area with mild winters and light snows.
 Summers are hot with thunderstorms from July to September.

 In Toroweap Valley a chaparral community exists with juniper and pinyon pines, sagebrush and saltbush, Mormon tea and other woody shrubs, and various grasses.
-Nearer the Esplanade succulent cacti, yucca, and agave predominate.
-In years of abundant winter moisture, wildflowers may proliferate.
-Some life forms, like the crusty black "cryptobiotic" soil, are rare and sensitive.
-Please avoid stepping on these fragile living organisms.
+Near the Esplanade, succulent cacti, yucca, and agave predominate.
+In years of abundant winter moisture, wildflowers proliferate.
+Some life forms, like the crusty black biological soil crust, are rare and sensitive.
+Please avoid stepping on these fragile living organisms!

 Wildlife includes coyotes, mule deer, jackrabbits, rodents, and numerous species of birds and reptiles.
-An often-overlooked and little-understood biotic community exists seasonally in the slickrock water pockets on the Esplanade.
-Fairy and horseshoe shrimp, tiny frogs, and microscopic organisms emerge from the muddy bottom when moisture fills these pools for sufficient periods of time.
-The desert is truly a beautiful and amazing place to those who take the time to explore and study it.
+An often-overlooked and little-understood biotic community exists seasonally in the slick-rock potholes on the Esplanade.
+Fairy and horseshoe shrimp, tiny frogs, and microscopic organisms emerge from the muddy bottom when moisture fills these pools.

-The first humans in the Tuweep region were likely ice-age hunters who lived a nomadic hunting-gathering existence in what was a milder climate.
-The Ancestral Puebloans farmed in this area, arriving about 2000 years ago and migrating eastward around A.D.1300.
-The most recent American Indian group to live here is the Paiute, who have a reservation to the north.
-Evidence of past human presence in this region includes dwellings, rock art, and numerous lithic/artifact sites.
+The first humans in the Tuweep region were ice-age hunters who lived a nomadic hunting-gathering existence in what was a milder climate.
+The Ancestral Puebloans, arriving about 2000 years ago, farmed in this area.
+They migrated eastward around A.D.1300.
+The most recent native Americans living here were the Paiute.
+They now live to the north.

-John Wesley Powell visited Tuweep in 1870 while unsuccessfully searching for missing members of his 1869 river expedition.
+John Wesley Powell, led by a Paiute guide, visited Tuweep in 1870.
 He mapped and named many of the local features.
 More recently, European-Americans ranched, mined, and settled in the area.
 While ranchers used this valley seasonally in the early 1900s, the first year-round homestead was the Lower Kent Ranch, built in 1927, located just north of the park.
 Other pioneers in the region included the Schmutz, Cunningham, Craig, and Bundy families.
-Henry Covington herded sheep and mined on the Esplanade off and on for over 20 years.
+Henry Covington herded sheep and mined on the Esplanade for over 20 years.
 There are still many sites that speak of his determination to live and prosper in this arid region.